cchantep/acolyte/reactive-mongo/readme.md

 ## Motivation

-Wherever in your code you use ReactiveMongo driver, you can pass Acolyte Mongo driver instead tests.
+Wherever in your code you use ReactiveMongo driver, you can pass Acolyte MongoDB driver instead tests.

 Then any connection created will be managed by your Acolyte (query & writer) handlers.